 Beef, Beef Blood, Beef Tripe, Beef Bone, Beef Liver, Beef Heart, Beef Kidney, Eggs, Flaxseed, Broccoli, Cauliflower, Carrot, Spinach, Chard, Kelp, Apple, Pear, NZ Green-Lipped Mussel, Coconut Oil, Garlic

-- Named proteins only — no “meat meal” or “animal by-products”
+- Named proteins only — no “meat meal”, no “animal by-products”, no vague fillers

-- Organ meats included — liver, heart, kidney provide natural vitamins and minerals
+- Organ meats included — liver, heart, kidney provide vitamins and minerals that synthetic supplements replicate poorly

-- Green tripe — excellent for gut health (probiotics, digestive enzymes)
+- Green tripe — excellent for gut health, digestive enzymes, and palatability.
+Fussy dogs rarely refuse it

-- NZ green-lipped mussel — natural source of omega-3, glucosamine, and chondroitin for joint health
+- NZ green-lipped mussel — natural source of omega-3s, glucosamine, and chondroitin; it’s in every recipe providing the joint support you’d otherwise get from pet supplements

 Nutritional analysis